Blackford Centre for Proofreading

 If you want to be a serious writer, you need to present your work properly.
 There must be no errors.
 That's another reason to take this course.

-The course also gives you a recognised qualification, and marks you out as a professional.
+The course also gives you a diploma, and marks you out as a professional.

 It’s good to refresh your knowledge, and to check that you’re bullet-proof.
 You go out into the market place better prepared.